 Unlike a person with bulimia, after a binge, you don't regularly compensate for extra calories eaten by vomiting, using laxatives or exercising excessively.
 You may try to diet or eat normal meals.
 But restricting your diet may simply lead to more binge eating.

 The severity of binge-eating disorder is determined by how often episodes of bingeing occur during a week.

 If you have any symptoms of binge-eating disorder, seek medical help as soon as possible.
 Binge-eating problems can vary in their course from short-lived to recurrent or they may persist for years if left untreated.

 Talk to your medical care provider or a mental health professional about your binge-eating symptoms and feelings.
 If you're reluctant to seek treatment, talk to someone you trust about what you're going through.
 A friend, loved one, teacher or faith leader can help you take the first steps to successful treatment of binge-eating disorder.

 A person with binge-eating disorder may become an expert at hiding behavior, making it hard for others to detect the problem.
 If you have a loved one you think may have symptoms of binge-eating disorder, have an open and honest discussion about your concerns.

 Provide encouragement and support.
-Offer to help your loved one find a qualified doctor or mental health provider and make an appointment.
+Offer to help your loved one find a qualified medical care provider or mental health professional and make an appointment.
 You might even offer to go along.